Rational Proofs with Multiple Provers: Introduction

+That is, a language has an MRIP protocol (with exponential utility gap) if and only if it can be decided by an exponential-time Turing machine with non-adaptive access to an $\sf{NP}$ oracle.

+We give MRIP protocols for $\sf{NEXP}$, which are used as a building block in our proofs.
+To prove \thmref{constantchar} and \thmref{polychar}, we establish a general reduction between the utility gap of MRIP protocols and the query complexity of oracle Turing machines.
+This reduction may be of independent interest when studying the relationship between these two computation models.

-To prove \thmref{mripchar}, we (a) provide a new characterization for $\mathsf{EXP^{||NP}}$, and (b) decompose the circuit for $\mathsf{EXP^{||NP}}$ obtained from this characterization into three stages, construct MRIP protocols for each stage and combine them together appropriately.
-A similar 3-stage decomposition was used in \cite{azar2013super}, but their technique results in an exponential blow-up in the number of messages when applied to multi-prover protocols.
+Finally, to prove \thmref{expchar}, we introduce another complexity class as an intermediate step, and use its circuit characterization to construct the corresponding MRIP protocol.
+Similar circuit based characterization is also used by Azar and Micali in~\cite{azar2013super}, but but their technique results in an exponential blow-up in the number of messages when applied directly to our case.
+We use multiple provers to avoid this communication blow up; see~\secref{mripchar}.

+\pparagraph{MRIP with Two Provers and Constant Number of Rounds} While we allow polynomially many provers and rounds in MRIP, how many provers and rounds are really needed to capture the full power of the system?
+In real-world applications, protocols with few provers and rounds are desirable, as it may be hard for the verifier to recruit a large number of provers or to retain the provers for a long period of time to execute many rounds.

-It is known that any $\sf{MIP}$ protocol can be simulated using only two provers and one round of communication between the provers and the verifier~\cite{feige1992two}.
-Similarly, we show that only two provers and five rounds are sufficient to capture the full power of $\sf{MRIP}$.
-That is, denoting by $\sf{MRIP}(p, r)$ the class of languages that have $p$-prover rational proofs with $r$ rounds, we have:
+Under the classic model of interactive proofs, it is well known that any MIP protocol can be simulated using only two provers and one round of communication between the provers and the verifier~\cite{feige1992two}.
+In this work, we prove analogous results for all three of our MRIP classes.